The University applies strict working restrictions on students.

 - The period between official notification of the viva outcome and unconditional approval of degree, which includes time working on corrections if applicable, is considered a return to full-time study.
 Working can be undertaken as follows:

-- students on a Tier 4/Student visa can only work for up to 20 hours a week in accordance with the conditions of their visa, unless the viva outcome is 'revise and resubmit' in which case the University's 10 hour working restriction applies.
+- students on a Tier 4/Student visa can only work for up to 20 hours a week in accordance with the conditions of their visa.

 Please note that extensions to the deadline for submitting corrections on the grounds of employment would not be approved.